 Finding housing for a 3 month summer internship in a city that you have never been to can be a challenge.
-Many short-term housing options can be outrageously expensive and leave you will very little money left over after paying rent, or put you in the negative if the internship pays you too little or nothing at all.
-Below are some of the best options I have heard from previous interns on how to secure affordable short-term housing:
+Many short-term housing options can be outrageously expensive and leave you with very little money left over after paying rent, or they put you in the negative if the internship pays you too little or nothing at all.
+Below are some of the best options I have heard from previous interns about how to secure affordable short-term housing:

-- Corporate recommended housing: Many large organizations often coordinate with local universities and other programs to provide their interns with short-term housing at discounted rates.
-Be sure to take advantage of these offers early, as there isn’t always enough capacity for everyone and slots can fill up quickly.
+Many large organizations often coordinate with local universities and other programs to provide their interns with short-term housing at discounted rates.
+Be sure to take advantage of these offers early, as there isn’t always enough capacity for everyone, and slots can fill up quickly.

-- Friends and extended family: This may not always be feasible but to the extent you have any friends or extended family in the area, it is worth the shot, and it is by far your best chance of achieving free housing for the summer.
+This may not always be feasible, but to the extent that you have any friends or extended family in the area, it is worth the shot, and it is by far your best chance of achieving free housing for the summer.
 It might also make sense to focus your internship search beforehand on cities where you have these personal ties and can coordinate these kinds of arrangements, especially if you are a freshman or sophomore and have a feeling that your internship will be unpaid.